How to Install Presto or Trino on a Cluster and Query Distributed Data on Apache Hive and HDFS17 Oct 2020

 Presto itself does not offer a database and should be only used for large analytical queries that fall into Online Analytical Processing (OLAP).
 Therefore Online transaction processing (OLTP) workloads should be avoided.
 Presto offers a large variety of connectors like for example MySQL, PostgreSQL, HDFS with Hive, Cassandra, Redis, Kafka, ElasticSearch, MongoDB among others.
 Further, Presto enables federated queries which means that you can query different databases with different schemas in the same SQL statement at the same time.

 To read further into the inner workings and architecture behind Presto, check out the 2019 paper Presto: SQL on Everything.

-Note, that there are two active projects of Presto, PrestoSQL and PrestoDB.
+Note, that there are two active projects of Presto, Trino and PrestoDB.
 To clarify the difference between both, have a read into What is the relationship of prestosql and prestodb?.
-All of this article including the configuration runs on both with the releases of presto-server 0.242 and presto-server 344.
-First, download Presto and unpack it to a desired location.
+All of this article including the configuration runs on both with the releases of presto-server 0.242 and trino-server 352.
+In this article we will focus on Trino.
+First, download Trino and unpack it to a desired location.
 In this case it will be located in

 PATH environment variable in

 export TRINO_HOME=/usr/local/trino export PATH=$$PATH:$$TRINO_HOME/bin

 If you aim to run multiple servers, this needs to be done for all servers.

 Before being able to start Presto, you need to to configure Presto on your system.
 For this you will need to add the following files: